aikithoughts/dave-markdoc-blog/pages/articles/axelar-rewrite.md

 ## Converting existing tokens into interchain tokens

-If you already have ERC-20 tokens on one or more blockchains, you can turn them into an Interchain Token by deploying {% glossaryterm term="Token Manager"%}Token Managers{% /glossaryterm %}.
+If you already have ERC-20 tokens on one or more blockchains, you can turn them into an interchain token by deploying {% glossaryterm term="Token Manager"%}Token Managers{% /glossaryterm %}.
 Token Managers can be either {% glossaryterm term="Lock/Release" /%} or {% glossaryterm term="Mint/Burn" /%}.
 For Mint/Burn Token Managers, you”ll need to give the Token Manager permissions to mint and burn tokens on your behalf as tokens move between chains.

-You can turn existing tokens into Interchain Tokens using one of the following methods:
+You can turn existing tokens into interchain tokens using one of the following methods:

 * **Canonical token method**.
 Use this method for basic implementations that do not require custom functionality.
 * **Custom token method**.
-Use this method if you want to include custom functionality in your Interchain Tokens, or you already have a version of your token on multiple chains.
+Use this method if you want to include custom functionality in your interchain tokens, or you already have a version of your token on multiple chains.

 ### Converting standardized tokens